Nevada County Cannabis Cultivation Ordinance

 A draft long-term cannabis cultivation ordinance Opens a New Window. has been prepared by staff and reviewed by the Board of Supervisors.
 To find County cannabis-related events and event documents, from future Board of Supervisor meetings to past Cannabis Regulation Community Advisory Group (CAG) meetings, visit the Cannabis Conversation Event Documents web page.
 Residents may also subscribe to Board of Supervisors Agenda alerts or to Cannabis Conversation NewsFlash alerts to receive information.

-Temporary Local Authorization Permit
+Temporary Local Authorization Permit (EXPIRED)

 The Board of Supervisors passed a resolution on October 23, 2018 authorizing the Community Development Agency to establish a pre-application conditional process for temporary local authorization in response to State inquiries regarding cannabis cultivation for State temporary licenses.
 Applicants for temporary local authorization shall: